qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   </Style>
 ```

-Its implementation in code-behing simply selects or unselects all columns of the data grid.
+Its code implementation simply selects or deselects all columns in the data grid.
-It uses the extension methods AreAllColumnSelected and SelectAllColumns implemented in SfDataGridSelector static class.
+It uses the AreAllColumnSelected and SelectAllColumns extension methods implemented in the SfDataGridSelector static class.

 ```csharp
   private void GridRowHeaderIndentCell_MouseLeftButtonDown(object sender, MouseButtonEventArgs e)